Khandaker Delwar Hossain: Career

 Hossain accused government activists of attacking Bangladesh Nationalist Party politicians and their properties across Bangladesh since Awami League won the election in 2009.
 In June 2010, Hossain gave the official response of the opposition Bangladesh Nationalist Party to the national budget describing it as ambitious but difficult to implement.
 He sought time from the Anti-Corruption Commission to respond to allegations of embezzling from the Jatiya Sangsad funds.
-The Commission started its investigation after the parliament forward its investigation to the commission and requested further investigation into the matter.
+The Commission started its investigation after the parliament forwarded its investigation to the commission and requested further investigation into the matter.
 Police obstructed a human chain of Hossain in front of the Jatiya Press Club which led to the death of one party activist.
 He asked the government to take steps to prevent the construction of the Tipaimukh dam by India.

 Personal life

 Hossain's son, Khondaker Abdul Hamid Dablu, was nominated by the Bangladesh Nationalist Party to contest the 2018 Bangladesh general election from Manikganj-1.
-His other son, Khandaker Akhter Hamid Khan Paban, was convicting of assaulting police officers during protests in 2018.
+His other son, Khandaker Akhter Hamid Khan Paban, was convicted of assaulting police officers during protests in 2018.